 If a modification request is determined to be non-material, the CAISO, in coordination with the Participating TO(s), will further evaluate if the proposed modification would result in any changes to the Interconnection Facilities and Network Upgrades for the generator requesting the modification.
 An example of the changes could be different protection relays are required at the Generating Facility and at the Participating TO’s substation due to change of the interconnection configuration.
 If such changes are identified, the CAISO, in coordination with the Participating TO(s), will complete a facility reassessment to update the scope, as well as the estimated cost and duration, of the Interconnection Facilities and Network Upgrades.
 The facility reassessment report will be issued by the CAISO when the CAISO approves the modification request.

 The CAISO shall inform the Interconnection Customer in writing of whether its requested modification constitutes a Material Modification.
 In the event that the proposed modification does not constitute a Material Modification, and the Project has not been in the Interconnection Queue longer than the limits described in the Tariff, the modification will be approved and the CAISO will consider the change to the project to be final (i.e., once the modification is approved, a new modification request and approval would be needed to undo the approved modification).
 The Interconnection Customer shall then provide the results to any Affected System Operator, if applicable.
 The CAISO will not perform informational analysis or “what-if” studies regarding proposed modifications to generation facilities.
-However, as noted in Section 6.4.8.2 below, if the modification is approved subject to certain conditions, the Interconnection Customer will be given the opportunity to review those conditions and notify the CAISO if it still wants to proceed with the modification.

 The CAISO believes the Participating TO should submit a modification request to the CAISO if the Participating TO proposes changes to the scope of, or schedule for, planned Network Upgrades or Participating TO’s Interconnection Facilities.
 The Participating TO should include in the request a description of the proposed changes, the Interconnection Customers that they believe will be impacted, the impacts on those Interconnection Customers, a description of potential alternatives considered, if applicable, and the reason for selecting the proposed modification.